top of page

 Research Topics

-Prediction and control of hydrogel fluidity with DNA
+Prediction and regulation of hydrogel fluidity using DNA sequences

 DNA gel.png